titli17/Space-Shooter/README.md

 **DEFINITIONS** is the part where we define our variables and game objects such as the spaceship, aliens, lasers, obstacles and the gaming arena.
 <br>The **GAME LOOP** is responsible for event handling, updating the positions of game objects and checking for collisions.
 The updates happen so fast that it appears like a continuous movement.
 The GAME LOOP is run repeatedly until the game is closed.

-We made this game by breaking it down into smaller parts.
+We make this game by breaking it down into smaller parts.

 ## **Step 1: Creating Blank Canvas and Game Loop**

 The game window is like a blank canvas where we can draw our game objects.
 <br>We need to specify the width and the height of the game window.
-To create the game window we have to call the InitWindow() function.
+To create the game window we call the InitWindow() function.
 This function initialises a window.

 Everytime we create a window, at some point we have to destroy it, and we do so with the CloseWindow() function before the return statement.
 It checks if the Escape key on the keyboard is pressed or if the close icon of the window is pressed, and returns true if that is the case.
 So, if it returns true, the game loop ends, and the window is destroyed.

 **GAME LOOP**
-<br>The game loop consists of 3 parts.
+<br>The game loop consists of 3 parts:
 <br>**Event handling:** First, we check for any events that occur in the game, such as
 quitting the game, a key pressed on the keyboard, etc.
 <br>**Updating positions:** Next, we update the positions of all game objects, such as the spaceship, aliens, lasers, etc.